-Not only does a fresh set of laundered bedding make a room look more appealing, it may also have the effect of cooling things down.
-That is, if you're using the right fabric.
-Textiles like fleece and flannel are optimum for insulation, but can wreak havoc on the body's temperature in the heat.
+Not only does a fresh set of laundered bedding make a room look more appealing, but it may also have the effect of cooling things down.
+That is if you’re using the right fabric.
+Textiles like fleece and flannel are optimum for insulation but can wreak havoc on the body’s temperature in the heat.
 Replace them with breathable materials, particularly cotton, to lessen the temperature.
 Pair with a buckwheat pillow for an added cool down.
-Buckwheat hulls naturally have air between them, so they won't trap your body heat like a conventional pillow does.
+Buckwheat hulls naturally have air between them, so they won’t trap your body heat as a conventional pillow does.

 8. Create an ice bowl air conditioner.

 Fill a cooler or bowl with ice or ice packs and point a standing fan in its direction.
 The fan will circulate the cold air generated by the cooler/bowl of ice.